jMetal/Evolver/README.md

 ```

 # Execute with docker
-There is two docker images available for Evolver.
+There are two docker images available for Evolver.

 ## Main Evolver
 Container image: `ghcr.io/jmetal/evolver`